Choosing the best Forex or CFD Broker – 5 things to look for

 $5 minimum brokerage and 0.06% is the best standard rate we have heard of for share CFDs.

 When it comes to Forex ECN brokers and Pro MT4 or cTrader trading accounts, commission rates are normally $7 round-turn per lot ($100,000 position).
 So $3.50 per side.
-In our Pepperstone review, you will note they charge the commission in the currency of the pair you are trading.

 - Commission charges